BugSplat-Git/BugSplat-macOS/README.md

         BUGSPLAT_USER="<username>"
         BUGSPLAT_PASS="<password>"
         ```
-    - Add the upload-archive.sh script located in Bugsplat.framework/Versions/A/Resources as an Archive post-action in your build scheme.
+    - Add the upload-archive.sh script located in `${PROJECT_DIR}/Pods/BugsplatMac/BugsplatMac/Bugsplat.framework/Versions/A/Resources` as an Archive post-action in your build scheme.
+Set the "Provide build settings from" target in the dropdown so that the `${PROJECT_DIR}` environment variable can be used to locate upload-archive.sh.
 The script will be invoked when archiving completes which will upload the xcarchive to Bugsplat for processing.
 You can view the script output in `/tmp/bugsplat-upload.log`.
-To share amongst your team, mark the scheme as 'Shared.'
+To share amongst your team, mark the scheme as 'Shared'.

         ![Alt text](/BugsplatTester/post-archive-script.png?raw=true)

-####Initialization
+#### Initialization
 ```objc
 @import BugsplatMac;
 ```